updated on July 01, 2021

 - Interface (1 p): The desktop add-in has an intuitive interface, a smart layout engine which automatically generates your visual, and a Timeline Creator Wizard that assists new users in getting familiarized with the tool more easily.
 Both the PowerPoint plug-in and the online app ensure simplicity and easy data management with a drag & drop interface.

-- Sync with other apps (1 p): The desktop add-in integrates with Microsoft Project, Excel, Smartsheet, and Wrike, whereas the online app allows data import from Project and Excel.
+- Sync with other apps (1 p): The desktop add-in integrates with Microsoft Project, Excel, Smartsheet, and Wrike, whereas the online app allows data import from MS Project and Excel.

 - Browser/OS compatibility (1 p): The PowerPoint plug-in is compatible with Windows OS, while the web app works in any browser, whether Mac or Windows OS is used.